poweradmin/poweradmin/README.md

 ## Installation

-To install PowerAdmin onto your system there are a few dependencies, they are listed below.
+To install Poweradmin onto your system there are a few dependencies, they are listed below.

 On Debian-based systems and their derivatives (with sudo or as root, Debian 12 or later recommended):
 > **Note:** `php-fpm` is required only if you plan to use Nginx or choose not to use `mod_php` with Apache.